nithin200417/ReinforcementLearningProjects/README.md

 ### Jupyter Notebooks

-For Jupyter Notebooks, you can launch them using the following commands.
+For Jupyter Notebooks, you can launch them using commands.
 Make sure you have Jupyter installed (`pip install jupyter`).

 ### Contributing